GreatCowBASIC/Help/output/md/acknowledgements.md

 Frank Steinberg - GCode IDE for GCBASIC.

-Alexy T. - SynWrite IDE used for GCB IDE, see
+Alexy T. - SynWrite IDE used for the GCB IDE, see
 <http://www.uvviewsoft.com/synwrite>

 Thomas Henry for the Select Case and the Sine Table examples.